astar86/ninjico/README.md

 - nj-size-3xl
 - nj-size-4xl

-You can even color the glyphicons by adding the nj-color-* class, where the * symbol indicates the color type.
-By default each icon has the class nj-color-mono.
+You can even color the glyphicons by adding the ```nj-color-*``` class, where the * symbol indicates the color type.
+By default each icon has the class ```nj-color-mono```.
 The coloring type is listed on the site or in the list below:
 - nj-color-mono
 - nj-color-multi
 - nj-color-primary